obsidian-nvim/calendar.nvim/README.md

 ## Idea

 - Like emacs's builtin calendar, `calendar-vim`, be a capable yet minimal calendar.
+- As less vim script functions as possible
 - Supports customizable callbacks for any app you want to build
 - Flexible Layouts, ordered as planned:
   1. Center, one month popup, like orgmode(nvim)